Negroni Sbagliato Spritz

 She and her co-author Leslie beat me to the punch, or the spritz, because this handy guide had a number of recipes I’ve got bookmarked for this summer.
 I’ve tried several of them and they’ve all been winners.
 But it was the Negroni Sbagliato stood out.

 This flavor-forward drink has the predominant components of a Negroni, except the gin, using prosecco to add a bit of fizz and lighten things up.
 Prosecco is an affordable sparkling wine from Italy and you don’t need to use the fanciest one.
-Campari has a pleasant, spicy bitterness that has a tendency to overwhelm other components in a cocktail.
-So any subtleties in a more glorified sparkling wine will get lost amidst the bravado of the other elements.
+Campari has a lively, uncompromising bitterness, although other red bitters, like Bruto Americano, St. Agrestis, and Cappelleti will also work.

 Related Posts and Recipes